Stuffed Dates

 This post may contain affiliate links.
 Please read our disclosure policy.

-Warm almond stuffed dates with lime zest are the absolute simplest, most sophisticated appetizer in my repertoire.
+Stuffed dates get the royal treatment –yet with total ease!– in this, one of my all-time favorite recipes.
+A shower of lime zest and dusting of salt, warmed in evoo, help make this the most sophisticated appetizer in my repertoire.
 Everyone loves them for their deep caramel-like flavor, even the date-wary!

 Want to save this recipe?